-Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventorymanagement and labeling solutions, including RF and RFID solutions, to the retail and apparel industry.
-Checkpoint operates 24 manufacturing facilities, ten distribution facilities and three product and software development centres globally.
+Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry globally.
+Checkpoint operates 25 manufacturing facilities, ten distribution facilities and three product and software development centres globally.
 The North American operations are supported by one manufacturing facility, one distribution facility and one development centre in the United States.
 There is also a sales office and distribution centre in Canada.

-In Europe, Checkpoint operations are supported by seven manufacturing facilities, with one in Germany, one in the Netherlands, one in Portugal, two in Turkey and two in Spain.
+In Europe, Checkpoint operations are supported by five manufacturing facilities, with one in Germany, one in the Netherlands, one in Portugal and two in Spain.
 There is a distribution facility in the region.

-In Latin America, Checkpoint operations are supported by one manufacturing facility in Brazil and two distribution facilities in Mexico.
+In Latin America, Checkpoint operations are supported by three manufacturing facilities two in Brazil and a facility under construction in Mexico as well as two distribution facilities in Mexico.

-In Asia Pacific and Africa Checkpoint operates 16 manufacturing facilities, with three in Bangladesh, five in China, one in India, one in Japan, one in Malaysia, three in Morocco, one in Sri Lanka and one in Vietnam.
-There are also four distribution facilities in China and one in Malaysia.
+In Asia Pacific and Africa Checkpoint operates 16 manufacturing facilities, with three in Bangladesh, five in China, one in India, one in Malaysia, three in Morocco, one in Sri Lanka, one in Turkey and one in Vietnam.
+There are also three distribution facilities in China and one in Malaysia.
 Two development centres are located in the region.

-Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventorymanagement and labeling solutions, including RF and RFID solutions, to the retail and apparel industry.
-The Segment has three primary product lines: Merchandise Availability Solutions ("MAS"), Apparel Labeling Solutions ("ALS") and Retail Merchandising Solutions ("RMS or Meto").
-The MAS line focuses on electronic-article-surveillance ("EAS") systems; hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
+Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry globally.
+There are three primary product lines: Merchandise Availability Solutions ("MAS"), ALS and Meto.
+The MAS line focuses on electronic-article-surveillance ("EAS") systems, including hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
 ALS products are apparel labels and tags, some of which are RFID capable.
-RMS, a small European-centric product line, includes hand-held pricing tools and labels and promotional in-store displays.
-All MAS and ALS products are sold under the Checkpoint brand, and RMS is sold under the Meto brand.
+Meto is a small separately branded Europe-centric product line, including hand-held pricing tools and labels and promotional in-store displays.
+All MAS and ALS products are sold under the Checkpoint brand.